ctag/chevaline_alpha/README.md

 #### Why not just ask UAH to fix these glaring issues?

 Because I'm confident that UAH either won't or can't.
 Most of the web services are purchased with squandered funds, which means that students are locked from making valuable contributions to the source code.
-This is typicall of most schools, I suppose, but that does not make such bullshit OK.
+This is typicall of most schools, I suppose, but idiocy en masse is still not OK.

 *Also*, UAH should already be aware.
 I'm not going to insult them be asking why students are punished for poor decisions.
 And consider this: if someone at UAH asks the company that writes Banner to fix the issue, and banner (because its still shit, but with a longer session life now to brute force) gets owned, won't it look like my fault?